 - The credit union is not required to honor any restrictive or conditional legend or endorsement on a check you write unless the credit union has agreed in writing, signed by an officer of the credit union to the restriction or condition.
 An example of a conditional legend is “pay upon completion of work.”
 Examples of restrictive legends are “must be presented within 90 days” or “not valid for more than $1,000.”

 - Withdrawals can also be made through the Credit Union's Call-24 telephone audio response.
-Authorized account signers may make withdrawals by ATM Card at designated ATMs or authorized point-of-sale (POS) terminals, or with a Check Card at designated ATMs, POS terminals or VISA authorized merchant and by Call.24 telephone audio response.
-The use of ATM Cards and Check Cards is governed by a separate disclosure.
-The available balance is the amount of funds for immediate withdrawal or use.
-Items deposited to your account and pending or preauthorized transactions may affect your available balance.
+Authorized account signers may make withdrawals by ATM Card at designated ATMs or authorized point-of-sale (POS) terminals, or with a Debit Card at designated ATMs, POS terminals or Visa® authorized merchant and by Call.24 telephone audio response.

 - You will not receive canceled checks with your statement, although all checks are retained electronically for seven (7) years.
 Copies of checks are available on request.
 If you need a copy of an original check, the credit union will furnish a free copy of the first two checks requested for each statement period.
 Copies of checks beyond the first two checks requested are subject to a fee.
 Please refer to the Business Account Fee Schedule for current fees.